nukeop/tinycrawl-by-ai/docs/progress.md

 - Combat system logic works as expected
 - Unit tests for debug utility are passing
 - Pixel scaling tests confirm proper rendering
+- Scene transitions now have smooth fade effects
+- Pause functionality works correctly with escape key
+- Scene system is more maintainable with shared code in BaseScene

 ## Known Issues